shawlab-moffitt/DRPPM-EASY-ExprAnalysisShinY/README.md

   * We also provide LINCS L1000 gene sets derived from small molecule perturbations following drug treatment.
   * If the user choses to adjust this gene set they must also ensure there is an RData list file provided for it as well.
     * This file can be generated with one of the [getting started scripts](https://github.com/shawlab-moffitt/DRPPM-EASY-ExprAnalysisShinY/blob/main/GettingStartedScripts/GeneSetRDataListGen.R) we described previously.

+## Advanced Setup

+* **GMT file or Gene Set Data (optional):**
+  * If the user chooses to user their own gene set file it must be formatted correctly.
+    * If using a .gmt file you can find example formatting by the Broad Institute as seen [here](https://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats#GMT:_Gene_Matrix_Transposed_file_format_.28.2A.gmt.29).
+    * The other option, usefull if generating your own gene sets, is making a two column tab delimited file with the first column being the gene set name repeating for every gene symbol that would be placed in the second column.
+Examples of this format can be seen in some of the gene set files we have provided [here](https://github.com/shawlab-moffitt/DRPPM-EASY-ExprAnalysisShinY/tree/main/GeneSets).
+  * If the user chooses to use their own gene set file, it is recommended that they use the Getting Started Script, [GeneSetRDataListGen.R](https://github.com/shawlab-moffitt/DRPPM-EASY-ExprAnalysisShinY/blob/main/GettingStartedScripts/GeneSetRDataListGen.R), to generate an R data list which is needed to perform ssGSEA analysis.
+  * These gene set files could be used for generating the enriched signatures table in the Getting Started Script, [GSEA_Sig_Table_Gen.R](https://github.com/shawlab-moffitt/DRPPM-EASY-ExprAnalysisShinY/blob/main/GettingStartedScripts/GSEA_Sig_Table_Gen.R) as well as replacing the gene set within the DRPPM-EASY app script.
+  * To simplify this optional input there is a tab within the app's GSEA section for the user to upload their own gene set file instead of hard coding it in.
+Example inputs can be downloaded https://github.com/shawlab-moffitt/DRPPM-EASY-ExprAnalysisShinY/tree/main/ExampleData

 # Pre-Processing with Getting Started Scripts